Divide using long division. State the quotient, and the remainder, r(x). (4x4−4x2+6x)/(x−4)

 Polynomial Long Division

 The degree of a polynomial is the highest power of the variable in the expression.
-Understanding the degree helps determine when to stop the division process, as the remainder must have a degree less than the divisor's degree.
+Understanding the degree helps determine when to stop the division process, as the remainder must have a degree less than that of the divisor for the division to be complete.

-When dividing polynomials, the quotient is the result of the division, and the remainder is what is left over.
-The remainder polynomial must have a degree less than the divisor, and the original polynomial can be expressed as divisor × quotient + remainder.
+When dividing polynomials, the result consists of a quotient and a remainder.
+The quotient is the polynomial obtained from the division process, and the remainder is the leftover polynomial with a degree less than the divisor.
+Expressing the division as dividend = divisor × quotient + remainder is essential.